 Fractions of unchanged tracer in plasma

-Injected radioligand is metabolized in the body, and for most PET tracers, one or more of their metabolites still contain the isotope label and are released to the blood.
-The fractions of radioactive metabolites in arterial plasma must be measured and subtracted from plasma time-activity curve (TAC), because in the model calculations only parent tracer concentration is used as model input, and if labelled metabolite is taken up in tissue (for example in [18F]FDOPA and [15O]O2 studies) the labelled metabolite curve can be used as second model input.
+Injected radioligand is metabolized in the body, and for most PET radiopharmaceuticals, one or more of their metabolites still contain the isotope label and are released to the blood.
+The fractions of radioactive metabolites in arterial plasma must be measured and subtracted from plasma time-activity curve (PTAC), because in the model calculations only authentic radiopharmaceutical concentration is used as model input, and, if labelled metabolite is taken up in tissue (for example in [18F]FDOPA and [15O]O2 studies) the labelled metabolite curve can be used as second model input.

 Samples for metabolite analysis should be taken from arterial blood, but (arterialized) venous samples can be used instead of arterial samples, if comparison study has shown that the fractions in arterial and venous blood plasma are similar.
 For instance, analysis of metabolite fractions in [carbonyl-11C]WAY-100635 studies (Hahn et al., 2012), and [11C]CO2 fractions in [11C]acetate and [11C]palmitate studies can be done from venous samples (Ng et al., 2013).